 Our students are award winners at the international and university-, state- and nation-wide levels.
 We give our graduates cutting-edge nutrition education and research experience so they shine as leaders in their careers.

-- Dietetics programs receive national accreditation 4 months ago
+- Dietetics programs receive national accreditation about 7 months ago

-- Researchers discover brain circuit linked to food impulsivity 10 months ago
+- Researchers discover brain circuit linked to food impulsivity one year ago

 Read all about recent awards, pubs, grants, personnel changes, and media appearances in Kudos Corner.